RebornBeat/CIBIOS-Complete-Isolation-Basic-Input-Output-System/README.md

 # CIBIOS: Complete Isolation Basic Input/Output System
-**Boot Firmware Foundation for Universal Privacy Protection**
+**Boot Firmware Foundation — Establishing the Isolation Base**

-## The Firmware Revolution: Security from Power-On
+## The Firmware Revolution: Isolation from Power-On

-The Complete Isolation Basic Input/Output System (CIBIOS) is boot firmware that establishes isolation guarantees from the moment hardware powers on, creating the hardware foundation on which CIBOS builds its operating environment.
-CIBIOS implements the Hybrid Isolation Paradigm's architectural principles at the firmware layer, ensuring that the isolation properties CIBOS relies on are hardware-established before any operating system code executes.
+The Complete Isolation Basic Input/Output System (CIBIOS) is boot firmware that establishes HIP's isolation guarantees from the moment hardware powers on, creating the hardware foundation on which CIBOS builds its operating environment.
+CIBIOS implements HIP's architectural principles at the firmware layer, ensuring that the isolation properties CIBOS relies on are hardware-established before any operating system code executes.

-Traditional firmware operates on trust-based models where each component must trust every other component, creating cascade failure scenarios where compromise of any element undermines entire system security.
-When conventional computers start, BIOS or UEFI firmware trusts the bootloader, which trusts the operating system kernel, creating dependency chains where system security depends on the trustworthiness of every individual component in sequence.
-Compromise at any link breaks the entire chain.
+Traditional firmware operates on trust-based models where each component must trust every other component, creating cascade failure scenarios.
 CIBIOS eliminates foundational vulnerabilities by implementing isolation principles at firmware level.
 Rather than depending on trust relationships, CIBIOS establishes hardware-enforced isolation boundaries, performs cryptographic or lightweight verification depending on the configured profile, and transfers control to CIBOS in a state where isolation is already active — not requested by the OS, but established by the firmware before the OS begins.
-CIBOS inherits isolation as a starting condition, not as something it must set up for itself.
+CIBOS inherits isolation as a starting condition.

 CIBIOS is designed to boot CIBOS.
-These two systems are architected together as a complete stack.
-CIBIOS establishes the hardware foundation; CIBOS builds the execution environment on top of that foundation.
-They share a build system, feature flags, and architectural principles derived from HIP.
+These two systems are architected together as a complete stack sharing a build system, feature flags, and architectural principles derived from HIP.

 ---

 ## HIP at the Firmware Layer

-CIBIOS implements HIP's architectural principles at firmware level.
-The isolation properties that CIBOS relies on are established before any operating system code executes.

 Before kernel execution, CIBIOS establishes:
 - Memory isolation boundaries between regions